wirenboard/cloud-on-premise/README_EN.md

 ## 📖 Description

-Documentation for setting up and deploying Wirenboard Cloud in an On-Premise environment.
+Documentation for setting up and deploying Wiren Board Cloud in an On-Premise environment.

 ### Minimum System Requirements:
 - OS: Linux (Ubuntu 24)